conan-io/docs/glossary.rst

       A library that is copied at compile time to the target application.

    remote
-      The server that hosts Conan packages.
+      The binary repository that hosts Conan packages inside a server.